The Statutes of ABC

 § 10 Resolution

-The dissolution of the organization requires two-thirds majority in two consecutive annual meetings, including at least one regular.
+The dissolution of the organization requires a two-thirds majority in two consecutive annual meetings, including at least one regular.
 The association's property shall then, after deduction for accrued fees, be assigned to the organization's stakeholders.